OctaDist/OctaDist/README.md

    <img alt="molecule" src="https://raw.githubusercontent.com/OctaDist/OctaDist/master/images/molecule.png" align=middle width="200pt" />
 <p/>

-## Register for OctaDist

-To get notified when we release new version of OctaDist, please register at https://cutt.ly/regis-octadist.

-## OctaDist Forum

-The users can post questions in our Google Groups: [OctaDist Forum](https://groups.google.com/g/octadist-forum)

 ## Standard abilities

 OctaDist is computer software for inorganic chemistry and crystallography program.